Updated: January 13, 2021 at 1:08PM

 If I am a faculty or staff member and I am asked by a medical provider to quarantine or isolate at home, who will be informed?

 You are expected to inform your supervisor, manager or department of your absence from work.
-If you wish to utilize one of the 10 COVID-19 leave days provided by the University this fall, you will need to provide medical documentation.
+If you wish to utilize one of the five COVID-19 leave days provided by the University this spring, you will need to provide medical documentation.

 If I am an on-campus student and I am placed in isolation or quarantine at one of the facilities Notre Dame has reserved, can I choose to leave those facilities?